 24) Who is employed by Forward in Health?
 Forward in Health is a volunteer run organization.
 We have no paid employees in the US.
 Our medical clinic has paid employees who are all Haitian.
 They are paid a fair wage based on Haitian employment.

 25) Will I receive a receipt for my donation to FIH?
 Yes, you will receive an acknowledgement letter for your donation that will also serve as your tax receipt

 26) What happens if we get sick there?
-In addition to the medical personnel on medical teams, at least one registered nurse travels on all student trips.Travelers are at risk for dehydration because of the heat.
+At least one doctor goes on each medical trip.Travelers are at risk for dehydration because of the heat.
 Everyone is encouraged to drink plenty of water.
 Two emergency kits are available and include IV fluids and medications for minor illnesses including traveler’s diarrhea.
 Included in each traveler’s trip expenses is $25 for insurance coverage for “Haiti Air Ambulance.”
 They are available if the need occurs to transport a traveler to one of four hospitals in Port-au-Prince for further care.